 She also directs readers over to The Home Depot’s Apron blog for a full DIY how-to for the fixture.

-Besides growing your inbound link portfolio to specific pages, link building is also a great way to increase your site authority, usually if you are a smaller brand within the brand portfolio.
+Besides growing your inbound link portfolio to specific pages, link building is also a great way to increase your site, subdomain, or page authority, usually if you are a smaller brand within the brand portfolio.

 If you’re working on link building for a smaller brand that is owned by a larger corporation, be sure to leverage the name recognition and reputation of the products and their manufacturer.